Known in German as Haftpflichtversicherung, liability insurance refers to policies which protect the holder against claims by others

 In Germany, renters can also be held accountable for damages caused to other people's property.
 So, if your washing machine leaks into the neighboring flat, you could be liable for repair costs.

-The solution to all of these issues is a simple third party liability policy.
+The solution to all of these issues is a simple third-party liability policy.
 Policies can be found for €80 per year from some companies or even cheaper if you apply here for the solution which was specially developed by Expatrio in cooperation with ELEMENT.